bgamari/ghc-wiki-import/commentary/compiler/backends/ncg.md

 - [
   the Old GHC Commentary: Native Code Generator](http://www.cse.unsw.edu.au/~chak/haskell/ghc/comm/the-beast/ncg.html) page (comments regarding Maximal Munch and register allocation optimisations are mostly still valid)
 - [BackEndNotes](back-end-notes) for optimisation ideas regarding the current NCG
+- The New GHC Commentary Cmm page: [The Cmm language](commentary/compiler/cmm-type) (the NCG code works from Haskell's implementation of C-- and many optimisations in the NCG relate to Cmm)

 ### Overview: Files, Parts

-After GHC has produced Cmm (use -ddump-cmm or -ddump-opt-cmm to view), the Native Code Generator (NCG) transforms [Cmm](commentary/compiler/cmm-type) into architecture-specific assembly code.
+After GHC has produced [Cmm](commentary/compiler/cmm-type) (use -ddump-cmm or -ddump-opt-cmm to view), the Native Code Generator (NCG) transforms Cmm into architecture-specific assembly code.
 The NCG is located in [compiler/nativeGen](/trac/ghc/browser/ghc/compiler/nativeGen) and is separated into eight modules:

 - [compiler/nativeGen/AsmCodeGen.lhs](/trac/ghc/browser/ghc/compiler/nativeGen/AsmCodeGen.lhs)